Download Prospectus

 T: 020 3789 3284

-Ardavan is a complex adaptive system engineer with extensive expertise in digital technologies, Complex systems, innovation, and business leadership.
-He has been awarded a title of Professor of enterprise systems and have held number of senior industrial and government institutes roles including Chair of SAP UK & Ireland User Group in Business & Innovation, Founder & Chair of the of West Midland Open Data Working Group, Member and Chair of Centre for New Midlands Think Tank’s Digital Leaders Board, and Advisor to West Midlands Combined Authorities.
-Ardavan has over 30 national and international publications including a book in innovation and productivity.
+Ardavan is a complex adaptive system engineer with extensive expertise in systems engineering, digital technologies, Complex systems, innovation and business leadership.
+He has been awarded a title of Professor of Enterprise Systems and have held number of senior industrial and government institutes roles including Chair of SAP UK & Ireland User Group in Business Transformation & Innovation, Founder & Chair of the of West Midland Open Data Working Group, and Centre for New Midlands Think Tank's Digital Leaders Board Member, Ardavan has over 30 national and international publications including a book in innovation and productivity.

 Aykut Ozkaya PGCHEP, PGC, QTS, PGCE, BEng.
 (Hons), Senior Lecturer